NYC World's Fair in 1964

 To the Grocery Store

-It was misty at 8 am and I didn't try to find a friend to ride with.
+Today, it was misty at 8 am and I didn't try to find a bike riding buddy.
 I skipped my helmet and rode on the sidewalk, like I would have done at age 6.
 I parked my bike outside of Randalls Grocery Store, without locking.
 I searched the candy rack for my favorite Payday candy bar and handed the cashier a dollar.
 Oops!
 I had no idea candy bars cost almost 2 dollars these days.

 So I rode my bike on the walking path by the creek.
 My streamers fluttered and I grinned into the wind, as I zoomed downhill.
 Going up the hill, I stood up on my pedals, pretending I was on my old Schwinn with no gears to switch.